 There have been a growing number of lawsuits alleging abuse at the hands of a clergy member in recent years.
 To date, thousands of lawsuits have been resolved, with billions of dollars being paid out in damages as a result.
 However, victims continue to come forward across the United States, meaning that clergy abuse lawsuits are still ongoing.
 There are even widespread investigations being conducted by attorneys general, such as the attorney general of Michigan.

-October 2024 Update
+December 2024 Update

-Clergy Abuse Lawsuit Updates
+Clergy Abuse Lawsuit News

 Is there a clergy abuse lawsuit?